asmov/common-draft/packages/hardpath-lib/README.md

 License (AGPL3)
 --------------------------------------------------------------------------------
-Asmov Common Hardpath Parse: Parsing library for Asmov Common Hardpath
+Asmov Common Hardpath Library: Library for Asmov Common Hardpath
 Copyright (C) 2025 Asmov LLC

 This program is free software: you can redistribute it and/or modify